If you did not know yet, Bitcoin was introduced for us to have an option outside of traditional banking systems and even opt out of it if required.

 What Do You Need To Do?

-So now that you know that Ripple addresses or wallets have this special requirement then you should always first initialize/fund your ripple wallet address with at least 20 XRP.
+Now that you know that Ripple addresses or wallets have this special requirement, you should always first initialize/fund your ripple wallet address with at least 20 XRP.

 - Thumb Rule: Always ensure that your outgoing XRP funds are at least 20 XRP when sending to an unfunded XRP wallet

-Also, to remember that if you send less than 20 XRP on an unfunded or initialized ripple address your transaction will fail because the protocol level requirement is minimum 20 XRP on an unfunded or unused address.
+Also remember that if you send lesser than 20 XRP to an unfunded or initialized ripple address, your transaction will fail because the protocol level requirement is minimum 20 XRP on an unfunded or unused address.

-Nothing happens if you don’t have minimum 20 XRP reserve on you ripple addresses but you can use it until you have minimum 20 XRP on it.
-Any account under 20 XRP will be considered as not existent.
-So if you have less you won’t be able to make transactions out.
+Nothing happens if you don’t have a minimum of 20 XRP reserve on your ripple address but you cannot use it until you have minimum 20 XRP on it.
+Any account under 20 XRP will be considered non-existent.

-Some wallets and services will also show you a message that you don’t have a minimum reserve and your account is not active.
-To activate it you will need to send some XRP on it until it becomes minimum 20 XRP.
+Some wallets and services will also show you a message reminding you of the unavailable minimum reserve and that your account is not active.
+To activate it you will need to send some XRP on it until it fulfils the minimum 20 XRP criteria.

-I know this is quite confusing but I have done my best in uncovering the mystery behind minimum 20 XRP required.
+This may seem confusing but I have done my best in uncovering the mystery behind the ‘minimum 20 XRP’ requirement.

-To make the matters even more confusing some exchanges charge you 20 XRP for deposit reserves like Poloniex whereas some like Bittrex and Binance don’t.
+To make matters more confusing, some exchanges like Poloniex charge you 20 XRP for deposit reserves, while others like Bittrex and Binance don’t.

-I also know that 20 XRP is a lot nowadays (approx 80-90 USD) which is quite huge.
-So technically if you go to buy a $100 worth of XRP then in actuality you will only get worth of 10 USD because other 80-90 USD will be locked up as a reserve.
+I also know that 20 XRP is a lot in today’s time (approx 80-90 USD).
+So technically if you go to buy $100 worth of XRP, you will actually get Ripple worth $10 because the remaining $80-90 will be locked up as reserve.

-If this article helped you in clearing your doubt then do share it with your friends on Facebook & Twitter!!
+If this article helped clear your doubts regarding the 20 XRP mystery, please share it with your friends on Facebook & Twitter!